ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | \\uXXXX            | U+XXXX              | unicode character           |
 {: title="Escape Sequence Replacements" cols="c c"}

-A `dotted-member-name` string is converted to a member name by removing the initial dot.

-The name __PICKER__ applied to an object matches the node of the corresponding member value from it, if and only if that object has a member with that name.
+The name selector applied to an object matches the node of the corresponding member value from it, if and only if that object has a member with that name.
 Nothing is selected from a value that is not a object.

-Note that processing the name __PICKER__ potentially requires matching strings against strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
+Note that processing the name selector potentially requires matching strings against strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
 Two strings MUST be considered equal if and only if they are identical